State's new deaths down to 38, pass 12,000 including residents; cases up 2,564

 National

 Since the first death was reported six months ago on Feb.
-29, the toll has risen to 192,818 an increase of 707, the lowest on a Saturday since July 4 with 270, according to Worldometers.info.
+29, the toll has risen to 188,937, a gain of 399, according to Johns Hopkins.

-New York has the most deaths in the nation at 33,073, with 8 more reported, after a high of 799 in April.
+New York has the most deaths in the nation at 32,987, with 5 reported Sunday, after a high of 799 in April.

 Worldwide

 Four European nations are in the top 10.
-The United Kingdom reported 12 additional deaths for 41,549 in fifth place with the record daily high 1,172.
-No. 6 Italy, which at one time was the world's epicenter and reached 919 in one day, reported 17 deaths.
+The United Kingdom reported 2 additional deaths for 41,551 in fifth place with the record daily high 1,172 but 2,988 cases, the highest since 3,201 on May 17.
+No. 6 Italy, which at one time was the world's epicenter and reached 919 in one day, reported 7 deaths.
 No. 7 France and No. 9 Spain didn't report any data.

-Sweden, which has been doing "herd immunity," reported no data and has 5,835 total.
-Neighboring Norway announced zero deaths for the 16th day in a row to remain at 264 deaths, as well as 65 more cases.
+Sweden, which has been doing "herd immunity," reported no data over the weekend and has 5,835 total.
+Neighboring Norway announced zero deaths for the 17th day in a row to remain at 264 deaths, as well as 92 more cases.

 Scripps Only Content 2020